RouninMedia/ashivaManifests/Full pageManifest.md

       "Active" : true,

-      "Web_Manifest" : [        // <= More than one of these can be present.
+      "WebManifest" : [        // <= More than one of these can be present.
 Any number (including all) can be FALSE.
 Only one can be TRUE.

         {
           "Active" : true,
-          "Name" : "Scotia Beauty Web Manifest",
+          "Name" : "Scotia Beauty WebManifest",
           "Asset" : "/.assets/system/configuration/progressive-web-app/webmanifest/manifest.webmanifest",
           "URL" : "/manifest.webmanifest"
         }